-- (7) This alternative monitoring option may be elected only for flares with four or fewer pressure exceedances reto be reported §60.108a(d)(5) ("reportable pressure exceedances") in any 365 consecutive calendar days.
-Following the fifth reportable pressure exceedance in a 365day period, the owner or operator must comply with the sulfur and flow monitoring requirements of paragraphs (e) and (f) of this section as soon as practical, but no later than 180 days after the fifth reportable pressure exceedance in a 365-day period. - (h) Alternative monitoring for flares located in the BAAQMD or SCAQMD.
+(7) This alternative monitoring option may be elected only for flares with four or fewer pressure exceedances required to be reported under §60.108a(d)(5) ("reportable pressure exceedances") in any 365 consecutive calendar days.
+Following the fifth reportable pressure exceedance in a 365-day period, the owner or operator must comply with the sulfur and flow monitoring requirements of paragraphs (e) and (f) of this section as soon as practical, but no later than 180 days after the fifth reportable pressure exceedance in a 365-day period.

+(h) Alternative monitoring for flares located in the BAAQMD or SCAQMD.
 An affected flare subject to this subpart located in the BAAQMD may elect to comply with the monitoring requirements in both BAAQMD Regulation 12, Rule 11 and BAAQMD Regulation 12, Rule 12 as an alternative to complying with the requirements of paragraphs (e) and (f) of this section.
-An affected flare subject to this subpart located in the SCAQMD may elect to comply with monitoring requirements SCAQMD Rule 1118 as an alternative to complying with the requirements of paragraphs (e) and (f) of this section. - (i) Excess emissions.
+An affected flare subject to this subpart located in the SCAQMD may elect to comply with the monitoring requirements in SCAQMD Rule 1118 as an alternative to complying with the requirements of paragraphs (e) and (f) of paragraphs (e) and (f) of this section.

+(i) Excess emissions.
 For the purpose of reports required by §60.7(c), periods of excess emissions for fuel gas combustion devices subject to the emissions limitations in §60.102a(g) and flares subject to the concentration requirement in §60.103a(h) are defined as specified in paragraphs (i)(1) through (5) of this section.
-Determine a rolling 3-hour or a rolling daily average as the arithmetic average of the applicable 1-hour averages (e.g., a rolling 3-hour average is the arithmetic average of three contiguous 1-hour averages).
-Determine a rolling 30-day or a rolling 365-day average as the arithmetic average of the applicable daily averages (e.g., a rolling 30-day average is the arithmetic average of 30 contiguous daily averages). - (1) $SO_2$ or $H_2S$ limits for fuel gas combustion devices. (i) If the owner or operator of a fuel gas combustion device elects to comply with the $SO_2$ emission limits in $\S 60.102a(g)(1)(i)$ , each rolling 3-hour period during which the average concentration of $SO_2$ as measured by the $SO_2$ continuous monitoring system required under paragraph (a)(1) of this section exceeds 20 ppmv, and each rolling 365-day period during which the average concentration of $SO_2$ as measured by the $SO_2$ continuous monitoring system required under paragraph (a)(1) of this section exceeds 8 ppmv.
+Determine a rolling 3-hour or a rolling daily average as the arithmetic average of the applicable 1-hour averages (e.g., a rolling 30-day or a rolling 365-day average as the arithmetic average of the applicable daily averages (e.g., a rolling 30-day or a rolling 30-day average is the arithmetic average of 30 contiguous daily averages).

+(1) SO_2 or H_2S limits for fuel gas combustion devices. (i) If the owner or operator of a fuel gas combustion device elects to comply with the SO2 emission limits in §60.102a(g)(1)(i), each rolling 3-hour period during which the average concentration of SO2 as measured by the SO2 continuous monitoring system required under paragraph (a)(1) of this section exceeds 20 ppmv, and each rolling 365-day period during which the average concentration of SO2 as measured by the SO2 continuous monitoring system required under paragraph (a)(1) of this section exceeds 20 ppmv, and each rolling 365-day period during which the average concentration of SO2 as measured by the SO2 continuous monitoring system required under paragraph (a)(1) of this section exceeds 8 ppmv.